Layer 2

 Validium

 Trade-off: Users must trust data is available if needed to recover their funds.
-Suitable for applications where performance trumps trustlessness (gaming, social media).
+Suitable for applications where performance is prioritized over trustlessness (gaming, social media).

 Example: Immutable X (NFT-focused, powers Gods Unchained and Guild of Guardians)